-Usually this distinction is used when a company is required to file an SR-22 with state, on your behalf.
+Usually, this distinction is used when a company is required to file an SR-22 with the state on your behalf.
 The company needs to know which filing fits your situation.

-- Owner-Operator SR22 filing – Provides coverage to the vehicle listed on the policy and to the vehicles you drive that are not owned by you or a member of your household.
+- Owner-Operator SR22 filing – Provides coverage to the vehicle listed on the policy and to the vehicles you drive that is not owned by you or a member of your household.